• Skip to primary navigation

 10-minute Peanut Butter Noodle Salad

-If you make these Lemon Ginger Turmeric Tea or any other drink recipes on Occasionally Eggs, please take a moment to rate the recipe and leave a comment below.
+If you make this Lemon Ginger Turmeric Tea or any other drink recipes on Occasionally Eggs, please take a moment to rate the recipe and leave a comment below.
 It’s such a help to others who want to try the recipe.
 For more OE, follow along on Instagram, Facebook, and Pinterest, purchase the Occasionally Eggs cookbook, or subscribe for new posts via email.

 Lemon Ginger Turmeric Tea